-If you've done extensive research when analyzing mutual funds, you may have run across a statistical analysis term called standard deviation.
-The term many sound complex and perhaps beyond the comprehension of anyone other than a math major but using standard deviation with mutual funds can be simple and useful.
+If you've done extensive research when analyzing mutual funds, you may have run across a statistical analysis term called standard deviation (not to be confused with downside deviation).
+The term may sound complex and perhaps beyond the comprehension of anyone other than a math or finance major, but using standard deviation with mutual funds can be simple and useful.

 Standard Deviation Definition - Mutual Funds

 Standard deviation is a statistical measurement that shows how much variation there is from the arithmetic mean (simple average).
 Investors describe standard deviation as the volatility of past mutual fund returns.

 In simple terms, a greater standard deviation indicates higher volatility, which means the mutual fund's performance fluctuated high above the average but also significantly below it.
 Therefore many investors use the terms volatility and standard deviation interchangeably.

 Standard Deviation Example With Mutual Funds